 3. On-demand webinars must be easy to find

 Your on-demand content can give insight into a whole segment, or answer very specific audience questions.
-You can lure people into on-demand webinars or drive registration for your next live event.
+You can lure people into an on-demand webinar or drive registration for your next live event.
 But whether your webinars give major ROI or just sit there depends on you.
 Your content needs to find your audience, because most of the time, your audience isn’t going to work that hard to find your content.

 For Twilio, that meant creating an entire learning center as an extension of our main page.
-Webinars are packaged by use case, and carefully targeted to the correct segment.
+Webinars are packaged by use case and carefully targeted to the correct segment.
 RSM puts an equally high priority on making content easy to find.
-By tagging webinars the way we want our customers to find them, we can turn casual searchers into engaged audience.
+By tagging webinars the way we want our customers to find them, we can turn casual searchers into an engaged audience.